 - Symptoms reported post-extubation

 Arguably more important to know is across how many studies did they look for the above info?
 In other words, their sample size for studies.
-If you’re thinking going from 4,530 articles across 4 major databases/sources, then to 126….then down to 9 studies would take F-O-R-E-V-E-R, you are definitely right!!
+If you’re thinking going from 4,530 articles across 4 major databases/sources, then to 126….then down to just 9 studies would take F-O-R-E-V-E-R, you are definitely right!!
 But this is the kind of quality analysis that can be SO valuable to us clinicians, so while time might not be on their side, hopefully, eager clinicians will be🙂.
-The authors are also nice enough to point out the strengths and weaknesses (e.g. lack of reproducibility, attrition, detection) of the quality of the studies they ended up with.
+The authors are also nice enough to point out the strengths and weaknesses (e.g. lack of reproducibility, attrition, detection) of the studies they ended up with.

 Even MORE important is the quality of those studies (this is where the under-rated magic can be🔮💫!) because of those final 9 studies: